BarendvR/MasterThesis/index.md

 The full network can be found here:
 * [Full network](CODANetworkWithCommunities.html)

+As you can see, there are 14 different communities within the network.
+Nodes represent specific papers, and edges the citation between them.
+The larger the node, the more cited it is in the community.
+We removed the very small communities (nodes with 1 or less incoming edges) to increase visualization performance.

+I would like you to focus on the 9 largest communities.

 For the first questions you can find a visualization of each individual community here:
 * [First community (red)](WithoutLabelData/Community_1_red.html)
 * [Second community (green)](WithoutLabelData/Community_2_green.html)